2022 Annual Meeting Press Release

 FOR IMMEDIATE RELEASE

-Winnipeg, Manitoba, August 31, 2021 – The Uniform Law Conference of Canada (ULCC), a government-supported organization that works to modernize and harmonize federal, provincial and territorial laws and considers proposals to reform criminal laws, held its 103rd Annual Meeting from August 23 to 27, 2021.
-The meeting was held virtually for the second time, due to the Covid- 19 pandemic.
+Edmonton, Alberta, August 2022 – The Uniform Law Conference of Canada (ULCC), a government-supported organization that works to modernize and harmonize federal, provincial and territorial laws and considers proposals to reform criminal laws, held its 104th Annual Meeting in Edmonton, Alberta, from August 15 to 19, 2022.
+This was the ULCC’s first in-person annual meeting since 2019.
+Meetings in 2020 and 2021 were held virtually due to the global pandemic.

 The ULCC is comprised of a Civil Section and a Criminal Section.

-The Civil Section received interim reports on four projects: Reform of General Partnership Law 2006/Joint Ventures, Charitable Organizations, Defamation Law in the Internet Age, and Uniform Enforcement of Canadian Judgments and Decrees Act projects.
-It also received reports from the United States Uniform Law Commission and the European Law Institute on their projects.
+The Civil Section received interim reports on four projects: Reform of General Partnership Law/Joint Ventures; Charitable Organizations; Defamation Law in the Internet Age; and Uniform Enforcement of Canadian Judgments and Decrees Act projects.
+It also received a preliminary report examining the possible implementation of the Hague Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial Matters (2019) by common law jurisdictions.
+In addition, it received a report from Justice Canada on its activities in the field of private international law.
+Representatives of the United States Uniform Law Commission and the European Law Institute also reported on their organization’s projects.

-The Criminal Section debated and voted on proposals to reform Canadian criminal law by amending the Criminal Code and other related statutes.
-It considered twenty-four (24) resolutions relating to a wide variety of criminal justice issues, including the endorsement of certain warrants, the temporal application of criminal legislative reforms, the penalty for hate propaganda offences, as well as the use of technology in criminal proceedings.
-The Criminal Section also received status reports from working groups, one regarding the search warrant regime under section 487 of the Criminal Code, and the other on the detention of seized property regime under section 490 of the Criminal Code.
-It also discussed and approved a final report from a working group established to study the scope of the ULCC Criminal Section’s mandate.
-Finally, the Criminal Section was joined by the Civil Section for a presentation by the Director of Public Prosecutions and Deputy Attorney
+The Criminal Section debated and voted on proposals to reform Canadian criminal law by amending the Criminal Code and related statutes.
+It considered 24 resolutions relating to a wide variety of criminal justice issues, including “sextortion”, the theft of service animals, the tertiary ground for bail, as well as the treatment of data seized within the context of a criminal investigation and prosecution.
+The Criminal Section also received status reports from several working groups including the working group on section 672.26 of the Criminal Code involving juries and the determination of fitness to stand trial, the working group on search warrant regime under section 487 of the Criminal Code, and the working group on technology in the courtroom.
+Additionally, the working group on the detention of seized property under section 490 of the Criminal Code was revitalized and reconstituted.

-Delegates to the ULCC are legal experts appointed by the federal, provincial and territorial governments.
-They include government lawyers, prosecutors, lawyers in private practice, members of the judiciary, law professors, notaries, and representatives from the Canadian Bar Association, the Barreau du Québec, the Chambre des notaires du Québec, the Indigenous Bar Association, and Canadian law reform organizations.
-This year’s Annual Meeting saw a record number of participants, with 129 individuals registered, including the immediate past president of the United States Uniform Law Commission and the president of the European Law Institute.
+Delegates to the ULCC are legal experts invited by the federal, provincial, and territorial governments.
+This year, they included government lawyers, prosecutors, lawyers in private practice, members of the judiciary, law professors, and representatives from the Canadian Bar Association, the Barreau du Québec, and Canadian law reform organizations.
+Approximately 80 participants were in attendance for this year’s Annual Meeting, including the Immediate Past President and the Executive Committee Chair of the United States Uniform Law Commission, and the President of the European Law Institute.

 The ULCC was founded in 1918 and over the years has recommended the implementation of numerous uniform acts and other law reform proposals.
 Those recommendations have often been enacted into law by federal, provincial and territorial governments.